tumble1999/savaslabs.github.io/_posts/2016-06-15-git-merge-conflict-strategies.md

 However, a fast-forward merge is not possible if the branches have diverged.
 In those cases, a 3-way merges is required, which uses a dedicated commit to bring together the two histories.

 In a three way merge, Git's merge algorithm uses the current branch, the target branch, and their merge base in order to incorporate changes from the target branch into the current branch.
-The merge base is essentially the most recent common ancestor (often this is commit before the two branches forked).
+The merge base is essentially the most recent common ancestor (often this is the commit before the two branches forked).
 Git uses the merge base to identify what changed since the branches diverged.

 Git is smart, and non-overlapping changes (areas of code modified by one branch but not that other) are automatically incorporated into the final merged result.
 However, sometimes both branches change the same part of the same file, resulting in merge conflicts.